gildasmorvan/similar2logo/README.md

 * Similar2Logo uses [jQuery](http://jquery.com) to control (start/pause/stop/quit) and change the parameters of the simulations.

-* The web server will push the simulation data to the client using the [websocket protocol](https://en.m.wikipedia.org/wiki/WebSocket) in [JSON](http://www.json.org).
+* Simulation data are pushed by the web server to the client using the [websocket protocol](https://en.m.wikipedia.org/wiki/WebSocket) in [JSON](http://www.json.org).

 ## <a name="compile"></a> Compiling and running Similar2Logo